sigpwned/just-json-java/README.md

 Just JSON should not...

 * **Validate JSON**.
-The library rejects most invalid JSON, but it is not intended to be a validating parser.
+The library rejects invalid JSON in most cases, but it is not designed as a strict JSON validating parser.
 * **Support more JSON features**.
 The library intentionally does not provide bean mapping, streaming parsers, and so on.

+## Installation

+Just JSON is in Maven Central, so you can simply add a dependency.

+    // TODO Add Dependency GAV once released

+Just JSON is a single Java file, so you can also just copy/paste it into your project, in a pinch.

 ## Quickstart